bitfocus/companion/documentation/raspberrypi.md

 # Raspberry Pi Installation Instructions
-These instructions are for installing Companion 1.3 on a Raspberry Pi.
+These instructions are for installing Companion on a Raspberry Pi.
+Instructions differ slightly between latest stable (v1.3) and current alpha (v2.0).
+Instructions here cover both.
 They have been tested with a Raspberry Pi 2B and 3B+.
 They should function with any version of the Raspberry Pi board, but your results may vary.

 > Please note: performance on any Raspberry Pi system to date is less than optimal, and can easily break.
 Running Companion in its current form on a Raspberry Pi is not recommended.
 However, since the RPi is a popular device these instructions have been provided for you to use at your own risk.
 If you insist on running Companion on a Raspberry Pi, it is recommended to run Companion headless on the "Lite" version of the Raspbian OS.
 This will maximize the potential performance on your Raspberry Pi.